kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### GangScheduling Plugin

 For `Alpha`, we are focusing on introducing the concept of the `PodGroup` and plumbing it into kube-scheduler in the simplest possible way.
-We will implement a new plugin implementing the following
+The GangScheduling plugin will maintain a lister for `PodGroup` and check if the `PodGroup` object exists.
+We will implement a new plugin implementing the following hooks:

-hooks:
-- PreEnqueue - used as a barrier to wait for the `PodGroup` object and all the necessary pods to be observed by the scheduler before even considering them for actual scheduling
+**- PreEnqueue**: used as a barrier to wait for the `PodGroup` object and minimum number of pods to be observed by the scheduler before even considering them for actual scheduling.
+The extension will check if the `PodGroup` object exists.
+If not, it will return `UnschedulableAndUnresolvable` status.
+  Then it verifies that at least `minCount` pods have been observed, ensuring there are enough pods to consider before enqueuing them.
-- WaitOnPermit - used as a barrier to wait for the pods to be assigned to the nodes before initiating potential preemptions and their bindings
+**- WaitOnPermit**: used as a barrier to wait for the pods to be assigned to the nodes before initiating potential preemptions and their bindings.
+The extension waits for all pods in the `PodGroup` to reach permit stage by using each pod's `schedulingGroup.podGroupName` to identify the `PodGroup` that the pod belongs to.

+**- EventsToRegister (Enqueue)**: The extension will register a new event for when a `PodGroup` object is created.

+**- Update PodGroup Status**: The kube-scheduler sets `PodGroupScheduled=True` after the group passed the Permit phase.
+If `PodGroup` is unschedulable, the scheduler sets `PodGroupScheduled=False` whenever a gang is conditionally accepted (waiting for preemption) or rejected.

 This seems to be the simplest possible implementation to address the requirement (1).
 We are consciously ignoring the rest of the requirements for `Alpha` phase.